Chart Color Schemes

 Infrastructure

-North Nowra has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+North Nowra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-A total of 13 projects have been identified by AreaSearch as potentially impacting the area, with key projects including Landcom Bomaderry Build-to-Rent Apartments, The Yards, Bomaderry, Bomaderry High School Upgrade, and SCaRP - Bomaderry Sporting Complex Redevelopment.
+A total of 13 projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Landcom Bomaderry Build-to-Rent Apartments, The Yards, Bomaderry, Bomaderry High School Upgrade, and SCaRP - Bomaderry Sporting Complex Redevelopment.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.